-- MF Global, in representing the company in connection with investigations being pursued by the CFTC, SEC and DOJ.
+- MF Global, in representing the company in connection with investigations being pursued by the Commodity Futures Trading Commission (CFTC), SEC and DOJ.

-- The former McKessonHBOC General Counsel, in a criminal securities fraud case.
-Following a second jury trial and ten years of investigation and litigation, Kasowitz attorneys obtained not guilty verdicts for the former GC.
+- The former General Counsel of McKessonHBOC, in a criminal securities fraud case.
+Following a second jury trial and ten years of investigation and litigation, Kasowitz attorneys obtained not guilty verdicts for the former general counsel.
 He is perhaps the most prominent corporate general counsel to be indicted as a result of the financial fraud investigations conducted over the past ten years.
 The San Francisco Federal jury found him not guilty of all three charges he faced: securities fraud, falsifying books and records of the company, and circumventing internal company controls.
-Separately, the jury rendered a guilty verdict as to his co-defendant, former McKessonHBOC CEO and Chairman of the Board, who was not represented by the firm.
+Separately, the jury rendered a guilty verdict as to his co-defendant, the former McKessonHBOC CEO and Chairman of the Board, who was not represented by the firm.

 - Reliant Energy, one of the nation’s leading providers of wholesale electrical energy, in a criminal case arising from the California energy crisis.
 After the charges were already brought, Kasowitz attorneys obtained non-prosecution agreements for both the company and all the individual defendants.
 The success was featured in the National Law Journal as one of the most important white collar defense victories of the past decade.

-- Norcal Waste Systems, now known as Recology Inc., an industry leader in recycling and landfill management, in a criminal case charging Norcal and the former mayor of San Jose, California, with bribery and misapplication of public funds.
+- Recology Inc. (f/k/a Norcal Waste Systems), an industry leader in recycling and landfill management, in a criminal case charging Norcal and the former mayor of San Jose, California, with bribery and misapplication of public funds.
 The court granted Kasowitz’s motion to dismiss all charges against Norcal prior to trial.

 - Two individuals in the U.S. Foodservice/Royal Ahold investigation relating to the $800 million accounting fraud scandal.
 While other executives were indicted and convicted, Kasowitz attorneys enabled one client to avoid being charged altogether, and secured a plea agreement pursuant to which Kasowitz’s other client received six months of home confinement.